 Adults of the Peacock Razorfish can reach a total length of 35 cm/14 inches.
 This solitary benthic wrasse is mainly found on the open and sandy areas where the substrate consists of fine to loose, coarse sand near coral reefs to a depth of 20 m/66 ft or so.

 The Peacock Razorfish is quite a common species and inhabits the shallow waters of the Indo-Pacific from Africa’s Eastern coast (including the Red Sea) over Australia, Indonesia, and French Polynesia to Central America.

-Technique: Because they are known to spend hours under the sand, it was sheer luck to find a specimen that performed a little “dive-in-the-sand” show.
-Most times they duck away to arise only when the potential threat (= the observing diver) has vanished.
+Because they are known to spend hours under the sand, it was sheer luck to find and film a specimen that performed a little “dive-in-the-sand” show.
+Most times they duck away and only arise when the potential threat (the observing diver) has vanished.